Plan or improvise

 In today’s supermarket, we can get certain fruits and vegetables any time of year.
 But have you found that oftentimes a supermarket tomato doesn’t taste like a tomato should?
 Similarly, there are ways to make bread in 30 minutes, but calling it bread is a stretch at that point.

-With our method, the key constraints of natural fermentation mean that the minimum time to a finished loaf is 18 hours.
-However, depending on your environment and preferences, the process could be stretched out to as long as 60 hours.
+With our method, the key constraints of natural fermentation mean that the minimum time from start to a finished loaf is 18 hours.
+However, if desired, the process could be stretched out to as long as 60 hours in order to provide flexibility or to target a more sour, complex flavor profile.

 Covered pan with rising dough